- Number of limited-access roads

 - Bridges required

 - in all directions

 - ca. 1974

-The dumbbell is a hybrid between the diamond and the roundabout interchange, which makes it a very close relative of both, since one is a direct descendant of the other.
-In short, it combines the capacity benefits of a roundabout interchange with the smaller footprint and single bridge of a diamond junction.
+The dumbbell is a hybrid between the diamond and the roundabout interchange, which makes it a very close relative of both.
+Its name derives from the way its two roundabouts linked by a single bridge resemble a weightlifter's dumbbell.

 - Cheaper than a roundabout interchange, with just one bridge and less land take.

 - An easy-to-build step up from the diamond junction.

 - Often takes up less space than other types of junction.